Animal Diet

 All food is provided animals in feeders or bowls appropriate to the species with the following exceptions:

-• Fish are fed brine shrimp and fish food in their aquaria.
+- Zebrafish (Danio rerio) are fed zebrafeed powdered fish food and rotifers in their aquaria.

-• Lampreys (Petromyzon marinus) in the larvae stage are fed Brewers Yeast® tablets (GNC) every two weeks.
+- Lampreys (Petromyzon marinus) in the larvae stage are fed Brewer's yeast and algae in their aquaria.

-• Pacific Hagfish (Eptatretus stoutii) are fed sinking frog food or fresh or thawed fish (source local fish market).
+- Pacific Hagfish (Eptatretus stoutii) are fed sinking frog food or fresh or thawed fish (source local fish market) in their aquaria.

 Food is routinely provided ad libitum except for feeding limited amounts meeting the daily requirement to dogs, non-breeding rabbits, and swine in order to prevent obesity or unless approved on a protocol-basis by the IACUC.
 Nursing rabbit does are fed ad libitum.